ShanshanLi-cobo/cobo-waas2-js-sdk/docs/AppWorkflowsApi.md

 > [AppWorkflow] listAppWorkflows()

-List app workflows
+list app workflows

-This operation retrieves all approval workflows of an Cobo Portal App. &lt;Note&gt;You need to [configure approval workflow](https://www.cobo.com/developers/v2/apps/configure-workflow) in the app Manifest file first.&lt;/Note&gt; &lt;Note&gt;To use the approval workflow operations, you must use the Cobo OAuth authentication method ([Org Access Token](https://www.cobo.com/developers/v2/apps/org-access-tokens)).&lt;/Note&gt;
+This operation is list app workflows of app.

 ### Example